samrxth/kyoto.nvim/README.md

 ## Supported Languages

-Find a list of supported languages [here](https://github.com/kabouzeid/nvim-lspinstall/tree/main/lua/lspinstall/servers).
+You can find a list of supported languages [here](https://github.com/kabouzeid/nvim-lspinstall/tree/main/lua/lspinstall/servers).
 To install any of them run
 ```
 :LspInstall <language server name>
 ```